-- We are currently applying a slow release fertilizer specifically designed for summertime use.
-If the first 2 spring services were performed from our lawn care program, broadleaf weeds are also being sprayed right now.
-Weeds germinate every day, making it a challenge to eliminate all of the weeds in your yard.
-However, with a regular lawn care program in place, subsequent applications will take care of any new weeds that germinate after this application.
+- We are currently applying a fall fertilizer.
+If the first two spring services were performed, broadleaf weeds are also being sprayed.
+Weed control can not eliminate all weeds.
+Weeds germinate every day.
+On a regular program, subsequent applications will take care of any new weeds that germinate after this application.

 Surface Feeding Insect Control

 - Chinchbugs feed on the grass plant chewing it down to stubs.
 The damage mimics drought stress.
 This application also targets ticks and fleas.